pottenwalder/S3App/README.md

 # Configuration

-To use this application you need to go to Core/Config.php and change the $host to your local server.
+To use this application you need to go to Core/Config.php and change the $host to your local server and the folder name to S3App/ if is necessary.

 # initialization